Steam (service): History

 In 2005, third-party developers were contracted to release games on Steam, such as Rag Doll Kung Fu and Darwinia.
 In May 2007, ATI included Steam in the ATI Catalyst GPU driver as well as offering a free Steam copy of Half-Life 2: Lost Coast and Half-Life 2: Deathmatch to ATI Radeon owners.

 In January 2008, Nvidia promoted Steam in the GeForce GPU driver, as well as offering a free Steam copy of Portal: The First Slice to Nvidia hardware owners.
-In 2011, some Electronic Arts games, such as Crysis 2, Dragon Age II, and Alice: Madness Returns, were removed from sale because of terms of service that prevented them having their own in-game storefront for downloadable content.
-These were later launched on the Origin service.
+In 2011, some Electronic Arts (EA) games, such as Crysis 2, Dragon Age II, and Alice: Madness Returns, were removed from sale because of Steam's terms of service that prevented EA having its own in-game storefront for downloadable content.
+These were later launched on EA's Origin service.

 In 2019, Ubisoft announced that it would stop selling future games on Steam, starting with Tom Clancy's The Division 2 because Valve would not modify its revenue sharing model.
 In May 2019, Microsoft distributed its games on Steam in addition to the Microsoft Store.

 In 2020, Electronic Arts started to publish selected games on Steam, and offered its rebranded subscription service EA Play on the platform.
 In 2022, Ubisoft announced that it would return to selling its recent games on Steam, starting with Assassin's Creed Valhalla, stating that it was "constantly evaluating how to bring our games to different audiences wherever they are".

 By 2014, total annual game sales on Steam were estimated at $1.5 billion.
 By 2018, the service had over 90 million monthly active users.
 In 2018, its network delivered 15 billion gigabytes of data, compared to less than 4 billion in 2014.